On an Erd\H{o}s-Szekeres Game: Representation of Moves

 As an example, consider Figure \ref{F:nextmoves}, which shows the possible ordered pairs corresponding to next moves in a $(6,5)$-game whose current permutation is $\pi=163425$.
-The left side of the figure shows the plots of the points $(i,\pi_i)$ with ordered pairs given for various choices of $\pi_{7}$, while the right side of the figure shows the shaded and eliminated cells after the sixth turn, and highlights the cell corresponding to choices of $\pi_7$.
+The left side of the figure shows the the points $(i,\pi_i)$ for $1 \leq i \leq 6$ with ordered pairs given for various choices of $\pi_{7}$, while the right side of the figure shows the eliminated cells after the sixth turn, and highlights the cells corresponding to choices of $\pi_7$.

-Finally, the player who shades the $(a-1,b-1)$ cell is the winner since this cell being shaded means that the entire board is either shaded or eliminated, and the next player must add a digit to the permutation that either completes an $I_a$ pattern or a $J_b$ pattern.
-Now that we have made this translation from digits to boards, we may play the Erd\H{o}s-Szekeres game as a game of shading cells on a board, rather than thinking merely in terms of one-line permutation notation.
+Finally, the player who shades the $(a-1,b-1)$ cell is the winner since this cell being shaded means that the entire board is eliminated, and the next player must add a entry to the permutation that either completes an $I_a$ pattern or a $J_b$ pattern.
+Now that we have made this translation from entries to boards, we may play the Erd\H{o}s-Szekeres game as a game of shading cells on a board, rather than thinking merely in terms of one-line permutation notation.

 In summary, we can rephrase the Erd\H{o}s-Szekeres game as follows:

 \begin{game}